joeynmt/joeynmt/docs/source/faq.rst

    A bi-directional RNN with *k* hidden units will have *k* hidden units in the forward RNN plus *k* for the backward RNN.
    This might be different in other toolkits where the number of hidden units is divided by two to use half of them each for backward and forward RNN.

-- **My model with configs/small.yaml doesn't perform well.`** No surprise!
+- **My model with configs/transformer_small.yaml doesn't perform well.`** No surprise!
 This configuration is created for the purpose of documentation: it contains all parameter settings with a description.
 It does not perform well on the actual task that it uses.
-Try the reverse or copy task instead!
+Try the reverse task instead!

 - **What does batch_type mean?**
     The code operates on mini-batches, i.e., blocks of inputs instead of single inputs.
 Several inputs are grouped into one mini-batch.
 This grouping can either be done by defining a maximum number of sentences to be in one mini-batch (`batch_type: "sentence"`), or by a maximum number of tokens (`batch_type: "token"`).
 For Transformer models, mini-batching is usually done by tokens.

 - **Do I need a warm-up scheduler with the Transformer architecture?**
    No. The 'Noam scheduler' that was introduced with the original Transformer architecture works well for the data sets (several millions) described in the `paper (Vaswani et al. 2017) <https://arxiv.org/pdf/1706.03762.pdf>`_.
 However, on different data it might require a careful tuning of the warm-up schedule.
-We experienced good performance with the plateau scheduler as well, which is usally easier to tune. `Popel and Bojar (2018) <https://ufal.mff.cuni.cz/pbml/110/art-popel-bojar.pdf>`_ give further tips on how to tune the hyper-parameters for the Transformer.
+We experienced good performance with the plateau scheduler as well, which is usually easier to tune. `Popel and Bojar (2018) <https://ufal.mff.cuni.cz/pbml/110/art-popel-bojar.pdf>`_ give further tips on how to tune the hyper-parameters for the Transformer.

 Data
 ^^^^
 - **Does JoeyNMT pre-process my data?**
-    JoeyNMT does *not* include any pre-processing like tokenization, filtering by length ratio, normalization or learning/applying of BPEs.
-    For that purpose, you might find the  `tools provided by the Moses decoder <https://github.com/moses-smt/mosesdecoder/tree/main/scripts>`_ useful, as well as the `subwordnmt <https://github.com/rsennrich/subword-nmt>`_ or `sentencepiece <https://github.com/google/sentencepiece>`_ library for BPEs.
-An example of a pre-processing pipeline is show in the `data preparation script for IWLST 2014 <https://github.com/joeynmt/joeynmt/blob/main/scripts/get_iwslt14_bpe.sh>`_.
-    However, the training data gets *filtered* by the ``max_sent_length`` (keeping all training instances where source and target are up to that length) that you specify in the data section of the configuration file.
-    You can find an example of a data pre-processing pipeline `here <https://github.com/bricksdont/joeynmt-toy-models/blob/main/scripts/preprocess.sh>`_.
+    Yes.
+When the data are loaded, JoeyNMT applies several pre-processing defined in the `Tokenizer <https://github.com/joeynmt/joeynmt/blob/main/joeynmt/tokenizers.py>`_ module, such as lowercasing, unicode normalization etc. You can control it in the data section of the configuration.
+See `pre_process()` function in the `BasicTokenizer` class.

+    Tokenization is triggered on-the-fly during batch construction.
+Currently, JoeyNMT implements wrappers for `subword-nmt <https://github.com/rsennrich/subword-nmt>`_ and `sentencepiece <https://github.com/google/sentencepiece>`_ library for BPEs, in addition to the simple white-space split (word-level tokenization) and character-level tokenization.

 - **Does JoeyNMT post-process your data?**
-  JoeyNMT does generally *not* perform any post-processing like detokenization, recasing or the like.
-The only exception is when you run it with ´level='bpe'´ -- then it *merges* the BPEs for your convenience.
-This holds for computing validation BLEU and test BLEU scores, so that they're not computed on subwords, but the previously split tokens.
+    The `Tokenizer <https://github.com/joeynmt/joeynmt/blob/main/joeynmt/tokenizers.py>`_ module takes care of post-processing like detokenization, recasing etc. If you want to add custom post-process operations, you can extend the `post_process()` function there.

 Debugging
 ^^^^^^^^^
 - **My model doesn't work.
 What can I do?**
    First of all, invest in diagnostics: what exactly is not working?
 Is the training loss going down?
 Is the validation loss going down?
 Are there any patterns in the weirdness of the model outputs?
 Answers to these questions will help you locate the source of the problem.
    Andrej Karpathy wrote this wonderful `recipe for training neural nets <http://karpathy.github.io/2019/04/25/recipe/>`_ by  - it has lots of advice on how to find out what's going wrong and how to fix it.
-   Specifically for NMT, here's three things we can recommend:
+   Specifically for NMT, here're three things we can recommend:
    - *Synthetic data*: If you modified the code, it might help to inspect tensors and outputs manually for a synthetic task like the reverse task presented in the :ref:`tutorial`.
    - *Data*: If you're working with a standard model, doublecheck whether your data is properly aligned, properly pre-processed, properly filtered and whether the vocabularies cover a reasonable amount of tokens.
    - *Hyperparameters*: Try a smaller/larger/deeper/shallower model architecture with smaller/larger learning rates, different optimizers and turn off schedulers.
 It might be worth to try different initialization options.
 Train longer and validate less frequently, maybe training just takes longer than you'd expect.